 “I wouldn’t shit you, you’re my favorite turd.”

+He made an exaggerated show of wiping the water drops from his face, but didn’t stop smiling.
 “That he was.
-Now, you gotta haul water from the river to keep the tank full, I don’t have it connected yet, but I’ll get around to it one of these days, if I can scavenge a little more pipe from some of these houses.
+Now, you gotta haul water from the purifier to keep the tank full, I don’t have it connected yet, but I’ll get around to it one of these days, if I can scavenge a little more pipe from some of these houses.
 You like it?”

 “Wash with a bucket of cold water and a rag, like everybody else.”